BENADRYL® Indications: What Can BENADRYL® (Diphenhydramine HCl) Products Be Used For?

 BENADRYL® topical products are best if you need a topical analgesic that temporarily relieves itching associated with insect and bug bites, sunburn, scrapes, minor skin irritations and burns, and rashes caused by poison ivy, poison oak, and sumac.

-How to Use BENADRYL® Products
+How To Use BENADRYL® Products

 For adults and children ages 6 years and older, follow the directions according to the packaging.
 Do not use more than one diphenhydramine product at the same time.